Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

     - Providing a balance between the two metrics.
 14. **Calculating the Recall**:
     - Indicating how effectively the model identifies positive cases from the actual positives.

+## **Interpretation**
+**1. Model's Ability to Classify**
+ - **Classification Performance:** The logistic regression model is used to classify individuals as diabetic or non-diabetic based on various health metrics.
+The effectiveness of this model can be assessed through several metrics:

 ---

 ## **References**